MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-upgrade-windows-10-pro.md

 2. Follow the instructions on how to use the tool and create your installation media.

 > [!NOTE]
-> If you have Windows devices running Windows 7 Pro, Windows 8 Pro, or Windows 8.1 Pro, your Microsoft 365 Business Premium subscription entitles you to a Windows Pro 10 upgrade.
+> If you have Windows devices running Windows 7 Pro, Windows 8 Pro, or Windows 8.1 Pro, your Microsoft 365 Business Premium subscription entitles you upgrade those devices to Windows Pro 10.

-See [Set up Windows devices for Microsoft 365 for business users](set-up-windows-devices.md) to complete setting up Windows 10 devices.

-See [Set up mobile devices for Microsoft 365 for business users](set-up-mobile-devices.md) to complete setting up Android and iOS devices.

 ## For more on setting up and using Microsoft 365 Business Premium